 Why I changed my mind: For years, I used to have the maximum pre-tax contribution deducted from my paycheck.
 Not anymore.
-I now only contribute enough to qualify for my full company match because my 401k offers no precious metal investment options as a hedge against economic collapse.
+If I contribute at all, it’s only enough to qualify for the full company match because my 401k offers no precious metal investment options as a hedge against economic collapse.

 5. Bank and credit union deposit accounts